Plabick/UltimateResearchBot/README.md

 # UltimateResearchBot
+This bot takes in a list of search terms are returns a summary of the top 25 articles on each term with links to further reading and tags in a .CSV file.
+It is meant to automate background research for projects or to create libraries on a given topic.
+I used this bot to make a library of use cases for machine learning that is easy to search through.

+----------Installation----------
 Requires Summy, Future, and Selenium to be installed before use

 If you don't have these dependencies installed, simply type the following into your commandline (assumes python and pip are installed correctly)